ann-russo/book-tracker/mongodb_installation.md

 1) Download MongoDB community server: https://www.mongodb.com/try/download/community
 2) Rename the downloaded folder to 'mongodb'
 3) MOve the folder to /Users/$YOURUSERNAME/
-4) Create a new folder 'mongodb-db'
+4) Create a new folder 'mongodb-data'
 5) Download Studio 3T

 Next, download Studio 3T and start a new connection: